 The following table is for layout only Goto Main Navigation | Goto Main Content | Goto Banner | Goto Logon Box | Goto Menu Bar | Goto Search Box | Goto Footer

-Primary Care Data
+Primary Care

 The vast majority of NHS patient encounters occur in primary care healthcare settings.
-Data collected during those encounters sit in thousands of separate databases (mainly GP practice systems) around the country.
+Data collected during those encounters sit in thousands of separate GP practice systems around the country.
+There is enormous potential for these data to provide more information about the health of the population.

 Data sources